 This was a big change coming from WordPress where I could publish a post and it would be live instantly.
 My small blog takes just over a minute to build and publish, but this is a 50 page blog.
 Generating thousands of product pages for an e-commerce site could take quite a while.

 But those benefits I mentioned above could make it worth it.
 Taking the extra time building your pages ahead of time gives you that near instant delivery when a user visits your site.
 It's all about tradeoffs.

 This took a little for me to wrap my head around.
 It helped to think about a Twitter feed example.
 A statically generated page is not good for having a Twitter feed.
-We can grab all the tweets we want at build time but it will be outdated quickly, visitors won't be seeing the very latest tweets.
+We can grab all the tweets we want at build time, but they will be outdated quickly, visitors won't be seeing the very latest tweets.
 Just what was available when we did our page generation.
-Our page generation could have been hours, days, weeks ago.
+Our page generation could have been hours, days, or weeks ago.

 Missing WordPress comforts

 Because I am a developer and enjoy the freedom to do whatever I want, I like Next.js.
 But that can also be overwhelming.
 Something that used to be trivial now takes you much longer to do than once thought.

 Things that took me longer to set up were Google analytics tracking for every page.
 For the longest time, my site was only logging the first page a user would visit.
 If the user navigated to another page within the site, I wouldn't see it tracked.
 I wrote up another blog post on how I eventually got that all working: Setting up Google Analytics in static Next.js site, handle all page views.